-Jokes aside, a badly managed meeting will take employees away from what they are being paid to do, leaving phones unattended, emails unanswered.
-And worst of all, most of the time, people come away from the meeting with more to do than accomplished – great, just what I needed, more stuff to do.
+A badly managed meeting will take employees away from what they are being paid to do, leaving phones unattended, emails unanswered.
 But that’s not to say that meetings should be completely taken out of the workplace.
 Here are some suggestions to help speed things along in a meeting.

 1. Gone in sixty minutes